Indian farmer harvesting paddy in a green field, representing sustainable agriculture and India’s agrarian strength.

 Our agrobiodiversity was a result of many centuries of hard work by farmers, who experimented, selected, and propagated desirable nutritional traits in the crops they grew.

-Our rich biodiverse soil has degraded over time because of unchecked chemical and industrial farming coupled with large-scale deforestation, polluted water due to industrialization, depleting water resources, and an ever-shrinking land bank in favour of urbanisation.
+Our rich, biodiverse soil has degraded over time due to unchecked chemical and industrial farming, coupled with large-scale deforestation, polluted water resulting from industrialization, depleting water resources, and an ever-shrinking land bank in favor of urbanization.

-An agricultural predisposition towards extremely intensive farming practices has also played its part in degrading our soil.
+An agricultural predisposition towards extremely intensive farming practices has also contributed to the degradation of our soil.

-Farmers from Kashmir to Kanyakumari and Assam to Gujarat cultivate genetically modified varieties of cash crops for higher yields.
+Farmers from Kashmir to Kanyakumari and from Assam to Gujarat cultivate genetically modified varieties of cash crops to achieve higher yields.

 I believe that only a return to our age-old farming practices will put an end to this catastrophe.

-Sustainable farming or farming as we knew it half a century ago is a mixture of well-balanced agronomic practices, local resources, crop rotation, use of bio-fertilisers, and bio-pesticides to enhance soil fertility.
+Sustainable farming, or farming as we knew it half a century ago, is a combination of well-balanced agronomic practices, local resources, crop rotation, the use of biofertilizers, and biopesticides to enhance soil fertility.

 Moreover, it shows better results than industrial and chemical farming techniques.
 Our ecosystems are protected from the harmful effects of hazardous chemicals.